Tramway Museum, St Kilda: Operations

 The museum is classified as a rail transport operator under the provisions of the Rail Safety National Law Act 2012 (SA) and must now employ the stringent operational documentation and procedures that apply to all contemporary Australian railways.
-During the severe Covid-19 pandemic restrictions of 2019 and 2020, the museum ceased running trams while it undertook the major task of upgrading its operational documentation and procedures to meet the requirements of the Office of the National Rail Safety Regulator.
+During the severe COVID-19 pandemic restrictions of 2019 and 2020, the museum ceased running trams while it undertook the major task of upgrading its operational documentation and procedures to meet the requirements of the Office of the National Rail Safety Regulator.
 During that period, the Salisbury Council was able to undertake some major improvements on the line: easing and re-laying the curve at a level crossing in new grooved rail, and re-laying a second level crossing; replacing some overhead poles; and re-hanging overhead wires to match the new track alignment.
-In May 2021, the public tram service resumed on Sunday afternoons and additionally on Wednesdays during school holidays and on public holidays.
+The public tram service resumed in May 2021.

+Access

+The museum is open on Sunday afternoons and, during school holidays and public holidays, on Wednesday afternoons.
+A Salisbury Council community bus, which makes three return trips on Sundays, departs from the Parabanks Shopping Centre near the Salisbury railway station and bus interchange.